RayanBarbara/OC_P7_Groupomania/README.md

 2. Configure environment variables by modifying the name of the file `example.env` to `.env` and filling in all the information.

 3. Create with MySQL a database named `groupomania`.
+And create in the `backend` folder another folder named `images`

 4. Create the database.
 ```terminal